Do you want to know how to start a food blog and make money out of it to turn your culinary skills into the profitable business?

 But without traffic, you can’t get a significant ROI from your efforts where an email list is the most suitable option for any blog whether you are receiving SEO traffic or not.

-SEO or Social media channels are controlled by the third parties including Google, Microsoft, Yahoo, and Facebook, etc.
+Third-party companies, including Google control SEO or Social media channels, Microsoft, Yahoo, and Facebook, etc.

 But the email list is your own and you can send emails at any time to your entire list to let them know about the new recipe or products reminding them to return to your blog.